efarnleitner/efarnleitner.github.io/index.md

 <img class="profile-picture" src="sherlock.JPG">

 Welcome and Servus!
-I'm an economist currently working as pre-doctoral research assistant for Prof. Raster (LSE).
+I'm an economist currently working as pre-doctoral research assistant for Prof. Tom Raster (LSE).
 I recently graduated with a master's degree in economics from the Paris School of Economics.
 Besides juggling with data and running regressions, I'm also a football addict and always miss my bike when I'm not on it.

 ## Research Interest